amyrold/LongReads/README.md

 apt-get install -y ncbi-blast+ apt-get install -y ncbi-entrez-direct
 ```
-Then, from within the LongReads directory, run this command to download the required pip packages.
+Then, from within the LongReads/LR_base directory, run this command to download the required pip packages.
 ```
 pip install -r requirements.txt
 ```